usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Facilitator Guide Module 4.md

    #### Activity instructions:

-   * **Purpose**: to consider what contract structure and incentives encourage the desired behaviors and outcomes?
+   * **Purpose**: to consider what contract structure and incentives encourage the desired behaviors and outcomes
    * **Expected Outcomes**: Learners will be able to structure their contracts with clear intention to encourage and incentivize the vendor to deliver on contract priorities.
    * **Materials Needed** (specific to activity):
      * None
    * **Instructions**:
      “What we reward is often what we get.
 If we design a contract structure that rewards speed above all else, we might get fast delivery but not necessarily quality or usability.
 If we reward perfect documentation, we might get thorough paperwork but maybe less responsiveness to user needs.”
      The question we’re exploring today is: What behavior do you actually want from your vendors and partners—and does your contract make that behavior likely, or does it unintentionally discourage it?
      * **Prompts:**
        * “What’s an example from your own work where the incentives matched the desired behavior well?”